Are Christians commanded to tithe or is this requirement legalism?

 These same pastors are often the same ones that then preach that the wife should stay at home and not work.
 How is that possible for a man with no advanced skills or college degrees that has a wife and two kids?
 Some pastors really need to get a reality check!
 They also need to be satisfied with their widow's mite from the poor.

 Why is tithing taught today?

 To be honest some do it because they lack understanding.
 Some actually believe that tithing has to bring financial blessings on the families that tithe.
 Those giving to God from the heart certainly will receive blessings from God but not necessarily more money.
 Requiring people to tithe will bring guilt trips to those who can not tithe and to those that give legalistically it will bring pride.

-Some on the darker side teach tithing because they are grumblers who are never satisfied with the amount of money God leads people to give to their ministry.
-They get ahead of God and spend the money on their dream quest building program before God even blesses the undertaking and provides the funds.
+Some on the darker side teach tithing because they are grumblers who are never satisfied with the amount of money God leads people to give to their "ministry".
+They get ahead of God and spend the money on their dream quest building program before God even blesses the undertaking and provides for the funds.
 They then beat up on their poor flock and try to bully them to pay for their misguided presumptions.

 Christians are to give out of a cheerful heart